SilvioContreiras/clock-js/README.md

 Simple project using pure js

-## This project was developed in Vanilla JavaScript in order to manipulate the DOM.
+## About the Dev

-and control the time.
+This project was developed in Vanilla JavaScript in order to manipulate the DOM. and control the time.